usma-eecs/RunestoneServer/README.rst

 Documentation
 -------------

+**NOTE:** This branch is for bug fixes on the currently deployed webfaction site.
+No further development will take place on this web2py based platform.

 Documentation for the project is on our official `documentation site <http://docs.runestoneinteractive.org>`_  This includes the list of dependencies you need to install in order to build the books included in the repository, or to set up a complete server environment.